bgruening/docker-galaxy/README.md

 bootstrap_admin_api_key: HSNiugRFvgT574F43jZ7N9F3
 ```

-Additionally Galaxy encodes various internal values that can be part of output using secret string configurable as `id_secret` in the config file (use 5-65 bytes long string).
+Additionally, Galaxy encodes various internal values that can be part of output using a secret string configurable as `id_secret` in the config file (use 5-65 bytes long string).
 This prevents 'guessing' of Galaxy's internal database sequences.
 Example:

 ```
 id_secret: d5c910cc6e32cad08599987ab64dcfae
 ```

-You should change all three configuration variables above manually in `/export/galaxy/config/galaxy.yml`.
+You should manually change all three configuration variables above in `/export/galaxy/config/galaxy.yml`.

-Alternatively you can pass the security configuration when running the image but please note that it is a security problem.
+Alternatively, you can pass the security configuration when running the image but please note that it is a security problem.
 E.g. if a tool exposes all `env`'s your secret API key will also be exposed.

+In addition with 24.2 we enabled Galaxy Vault configuration.
+This enables users to store secrets in a user-owned password safe, called vault.
+It is highly recommended to change the pre-configured key under `$GALAXY_CONFIG_DIR/vault_conf.yml` following the instructions inside the file.

 ## Configuring Galaxy's behind a proxy <a name="Galaxy-behind-proxy" /> [[toc]](#toc)